Listen to Article

 Securing Personal Information

 The employees should know that they will have to start inculcating secure habits in order to keep safe the data they deal with on a daily basis.
-They need to learn about simple workplace habits like creating safe passwords, locking computers when unattended, destroying confidential information when dumping it, being wary of opening emails from unknown sources, and more.
+They need to learn about simple workplace habits like creating safe passwords, locking computers when unattended, destroying confidential information when dumping it, being wary of opening emails from an unknown email address, and more.
 The staff should understand that small steps like these go a long way.

 Storing Relevant Data